Bengal1/Simple-Transformer/README.md

 * [spaCy](https://spacy.io/)

 ## Data
-In this repository we will excute the task of *Machine Translation* french to english. therfore the raw data is a csv file of 2 columns one in english and the other one in french in each row there is an expression, word or sentence in english and its translation in french.
+In this repository we will excute the task of *Machine Translation* french to english. therfore the raw data is a csv file of 2 columns one in english and the other one in french in each row there is a word or sentence in english and its translation in french.

 ```
                    English words/sentences                             French words/sentences